eltajj18/Knowledge-Graph-Partitioning/measurements/measurement_7 (GOOGLE_CLOUD_MACHINE)/measurement_7.md

-Measurement Single Machine , on Google Cloud Computing Engine, VM --> virtuoso-master, loading to one graph no named graph this time.
+Description: I run same measurement as measurement_3 but on different HPC ( Google Cloud Compute Engine)

 Specs can be found in the google cloud thing...

 MaxCheckpointRemap = 3276800
 NumberOfBuffers          = 1020000
 MaxDirtyBuffers          = 750000